chao-yi-wu/chao-yi-wu.github.io/_posts/move_post.md

 ---
-title: 'NIH K01 Award to study the heterogeneity of Alzheimer Disease and Related Dementias'
+title: 'Dr. Wu and her team moved to Massachusetts General Hospital!'
-date: 2025-06-15
+date: 2023-01-09
 ---

 ------

-Dr. Chao-Yi Wu has received a $646,000 research award from the National Institute on Aging to develop a new system that combines different types of health data, including plasma and digital biomarkers, collected over many years.
-Using advanced machine learning, this work aims to better understand why Alzheimer’s and related dementias affect people so differently, helping to create more personalized care for each individual.
+Dr. Chao-Yi Wu begins the next chapter of her research career as a faculty member in the Department of Neurology at Massachusetts General Hospital and Harvard Medical School.